 It’s not every day you hear about lucrative new revenue streams opening up for magazine publishers.
 In fact, most media outlets prefer to paint dark doomsday pictures when it comes to the future of magazines.

-A recent article in the New York Times, for instance, eagerly illustrates all the bleak omens of an uncertain future, including title sales, belt tightening, a spate departures among long-standing editors, a "try anything" approach to generating revenue (leading to many a questionable product extension), and an overall bleak financial outlook.
+A recent article in the New York Times, for instance, eagerly illustrates all the bleak omens of an uncertain future, including title sales, belt tightening, a spate of departures among long-standing editors, a "try anything" approach to generating revenue (leading to many a questionable product extension), and an overall bleak financial outlook.